precice/openfoam-adapter/README.md

 ## Build
 In order to build this adapter, simply run the `Allwmake` script.
-The respective `Allclean` script cleans up the build targets.
+The respective `Allclean` script cleans up.

 You may need to adjust the location of some libraries and headers in the `Allwmake` file.
 The following dependencies are required: